-The Centre for Intermedia promotes advanced transdisciplinary research in performance and the arts through collaborations between artists, academics and scientists from a range of disciplines.
+The Centre for Intermedia and Creative Technology (CICT) promotes advanced transdisciplinary research in digital technology and creative media through collaborations between artists, programmers, performers, designers and scientists from a range of disciplines.

 The Centre for Literature and Archives at the University of Exeter holds many resources and manuscripts in the Special Collections archive, and actively encourages students to engage with this material.

 Led by world experts in their field, the Centre for Victorian Studies brings together researchers from a number of different departments to promote interdisciplinary research and teaching in all aspects of nineteenth-century literature, culture and media.

 Facilitates research into literary and cultural representations of identity, place and sustainability.
 Focuses on how literature and language including discourses of myth, memory, and history relate to particular environments, whether natural or built.

 Embraces an exciting range of international research across the broad field of Film Studies.
 A hub for film studies research, teaching and activities at the University of Exeter

 The 18th Century Narrative Project carries out research into the phenomenon of narrative formation in the period.
 Research covers topics such as Enlightenment philosophy and modernity, particularly utilitarianism; animal and human in the Enlightenment; science, medicine, politics and aesthetics; the development of British national identity; British responses to the French Revolution; women's literary history and feminist theory; 18th century poetics.

 The 20th and 21st Century Literature, Creative Writing and Film research group promotes interdisciplinary research and teaching in all aspects of twentieth century literature, culture and media.